OM200401/COSC304_project/routes/execsummary.md

 # Executive Summary

 ## Project Overview
-The project aims to develop a robust and user-friendly grocery shopping platform named "T MART."
+The project aims to develop a robust and user-friendly grocery shopping platform named "S MART."
 This platform offers a diverse range of products across various categories, facilitating easy product search, purchase, and management for users.
 The platform provides a secure and seamless shopping experience while emphasizing user convenience and satisfaction.

 ### Summary